EES-3506-5506/.github-private/profile/README.md

 All course materials can be downloaded from Repositories > Select Repository > Code > Download ZIP or can be cloned into an your Azure Virtual Machine.

-The conda environment used can be set up with the .yml located [here](https://github.com/EES-3506-5506/.github-private/blob/main/conda_env.yml)
+For the purpose of this course, we will be using Azure Virtual Machines which I have already configured with the correct conda environemnt for our purposes.
+To run the course outside of an Azure VM, the ees3506_5506 conda environment used can be set up with the .yml located [here](https://github.com/EES-3506-5506/.github-private/blob/main/conda_env.yml).